 Introduction

-Approximately 1 – 1.6% of the population is thought to have an Autism Spectrum Condition (ASC) (Baird et al. 2006).
+It is estimated that 1.035% of the population has an Autism Spectrum Condition (ASC) (MacKay et al. 2017).
+However, prevalence estimates for ASC vary widely (between 0.08% and 9.3%) across the world (Chairotti &Venerosi 2020) due to differences in diagnostic and reporting systems.
 There is growing evidence that there are fundamental differences in brain architecture and connectivity compared with neuro-typically developing people (Hull et al. 2016; O’Reilly, Lewis and Elsabbagh 2017).
 This creates differences in how people with ASC experience and engage with the world.
 The medical literature focuses much of its attention on the differences that people with ASC have in making accurate guesses about how other people think or feel (theory of mind – the social implications of autism) (Baron-Cohen et al. 1997; Baron-Cohen, Leslie and Frith 1985; Leslie and Frith 1988; Ochs and Solomon, 2010; Oberman and Ramachandran, 2008).
 It is widely recognised that autism makes social communication and interaction challenging (American Psychiatric Association (APA), 2013) for example creating difficulties in conversational interaction (Paul et al. 2009; Ochs and Solomon 2010) and can lead to higher rates of anxiety particularly in common social settings (Attwood, 2000; Bellini, 2004; Boulter et al. 2014; White et al. 2009).
 Surprisingly, little attention is paid to differences in the way people with ASC interact with the material world.

 Research on the effects of ASC on engagement with the material world to date has largely been limited to childhood play.
 The American Psychiatric Association diagnostic criteria (2013), mentions differences in the way the use of objects.
 For example, the stereotyped use of toys such as lining them up and preoccupation with unusual objects or fascination with the sensory aspects of objects (e.g. their smell) (APA 2013; Kim and Lord 2010; Lord, Rutter and Le Couter 1994).
 The World Health Organisation (1993) system mentions that a person with autism may have preoccupations with the non-functional (usually sensory) aspects of play materials, and abnormalities in functional or symbolic play.
 There is however limited mention of how people with ASC engage with the material world more generally or in adulthood.
 The majority of the content of these diagnostic systems focuses on social ‘deficits’ and some aspects of repetitive behaviours; and not on relationships with objects, landscapes or buildings.